tfsojon/richinsql-blog/content/english/scripts/Availability-Agent.md

 The script can be downloaded from the projects GitHub, the link of which can be found in the sidebar of this post.

+### Requirements

+- Ability to create stored procedures
+- Ability to create tables
+- Ability to drop stored procedures
+- A database with the name DBA_Tasks
+- Schema in the above mentioned database called DBA
+- SQL Server 2008+

+When running this script if the an object exists in the DBA_Tasks database under the schema DBA with the name DBA.ExcludedJobCheck it will be dropped and this stored procedure created in it's place.

 ### Installation

 These steps should be first carried out on the primary node in your availabiltiy group.